UBC-MDS/DSCI_522_group-307/doc/income_level_report.md

 </table>

-</br> In addition, the top features as determined by the Adaboost model
+</br> In addition, the top features as determined by the AdaBoost model
 can be found below.
 The AdaBoost model determined that the most significant feature in predicting salary is education\_num followed closely by age.
 These two features taken together account for a large